There Is No Document Outline Algorithm

 The following links are just evidence I have needed to provide repeatedly to demonstrate these points.
 I guess they are more for me to easily reference from future Stack Overflow answers.

-- In October 2013, Steve Faulkner (an editor of the HTML5 specification) wrote a post, The HTML5 Document Outline, explaining that it does not exist outside of the spec.
+- In October 2013, Steve Faulkner (an editor of the HTML5 specification) wrote a post, The HTML5 Document Outline, explaining that it does not exist outside of the draft spec.

 - In January 2014, discussions started on the W3C HTML Working Group mailing list.